Heat Advisory issued for Coeur d'Alene Area, Idaho Palouse, Lewiston Area by NWS - News Break

 Heat Advisory issued for Coeur d'Alene Area, Idaho Palouse, Lewiston Area by NWS

-Effective: 2021-07-12 14:18:00 MDT Expires: 2021-07-14 21:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-07-13 07:25:00 MDT Expires: 2021-07-14 21:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Take extra precautions when outside.
 Wear lightweight and loose fitting clothing.
 Try to limit strenuous activities to early morning or evening.
 Take action when you see symptoms of heat exhaustion and heat stroke.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Coeur d'Alene Area; Idaho Palouse; Lewiston Area HEAT ADVISORY REMAINS IN EFFECT UNTIL 8 PM PDT WEDNESDAY * WHAT...Hot temperatures with highs in the mid 90s to lower 100s. * WHERE...Portions of North and North Central Idaho.
-Portions of Central, East Central, North Central, Northeast, and Southeast Washington. * WHEN...Until 8 PM PDT Wednesday. * IMPACTS...Hot temperatures may cause heat illnesses.alerts.weather.gov
+Target Area: Coeur d'Alene Area; Idaho Palouse; Lewiston Area HEAT ADVISORY REMAINS IN EFFECT UNTIL 8 PM PDT WEDNESDAY * WHAT...Hot temperatures with highs in the mid 90s to near 105. * WHERE...Portions of North and North Central Idaho.
+Portions of Central, East Central, North Central, Northeast, and Southeast Washington. * WHEN...Until 8 PM PDT Wednesday. * IMPACTS...Hot temperatures may cause heat illnesses. * ADDITIONAL DETAILS...We are going into the hottest days of this advisory this Tuesday and Wednesday.alerts.weather.gov

 Comments / 0